 If your furnace smells like gas frequently, shut it down.
 If you know where your main gas supply valve is, shut that off too.
 Then contact the gas company and us for help.

 If your furnace smells like sewer, or rotten eggs, you’ll want to ensure you aren’t dealing with a gas leak.
 If you don’t, the issue could be with your sewer lines and not your furnace.
 This is especially true if it’s been extremely dry lately.

 If you think your sewer trap is dry, you can try pouring some water down the floor drain in your basement.
 If that doesn’t fix the problem, you might have a sewer leak, so you’ll want to call a company that does sewer line repair.

 5. Furnace Smells Musty

 If your furnace smells musty, mold and mildew have probably been growing in it for some time.

 Cause: Dirty Ductwork

-Your furnace uses air ducts to send warm air throughout your house.
-Mold can grow in the ductwork as time goes on, especially if you live in a humid climate.
+Your furnace uses air ducts to distribute warm air throughout your house.
+Mold can grow in the ductwork over time, especially if you live in a humid climate.
 You can get rid of the mold by having an HVAC technician do air duct cleaning.

 Trust Us with Your Furnace Repair Needs

-Trying to fix your heating and cooling system on your own is difficult.
-Your comfort is our number one goal at Jack's Heating, Cooling, Stoves & Fireplaces, so our professionals are here to help you when you need us.
-When you need furnace repair in that you can trust, call us at .
+Trying to fix your heating and cooling system by yourself is difficult.
+Your comfort is our number one priority at Jack's Heating, Cooling, Stoves & Fireplaces, so our professionals are here to help you when you need us.
+When you need furnace repair in that you can depend on, call us at .